belastingdienst/opr-paas/docs/core_concepts/capabilities.md

         limits.memory: "2Gi"
 ```

-And that would result in:
+This would result in:

-- a my-paas-argocd ClusterResourceQuota and a my-paas-grafana ClusterResourceQuota.
+- a `my-paas-argocd` `ClusterResourceQuota` and a `my-paas-grafana` `ClusterResourceQuota`;
-  - my-paas-argocd has default quota's as specified in the config (limits.cpu: "7", requests.cpu: "3").
+  - `my-paas-argocd` has default quotas as specified in the configuration;
+     (`limits.cpu: "7"`, `requests.cpu: "3"`)
-  - my-paas-grafana has limits.cpu: overridden to "5", requests.cpu defaulting to "1" and limits.memory set to '2Gi'.
+  - `my-paas-grafana` has `limits.cpu` overridden to "5", `requests.cpu` defaulting to "1" and `limits.memory` set to '2Gi';
-- a my-paas namespace with a argocd PaasNs and a grafana PaasNs.
+- a `my-paas` namespace with a `argocd` PaasNs and a `grafana` PaasNs;
-- a namespace called my-paas-argocd linked to the my-paas-argocd ClusterResourceQuota.
+- a namespace called `my-paas-argocd` linked to the `my-paas-argocd` `ClusterResourceQuota`;
-  The applicationset has an extra entry for the namespace so that the cluster wide ArgoCD will create a namespaced ArgoCD deployment in this namespace.
+  The `applicationset` has an extra entry for the namespace so that the cluster-wide
+  ArgoCD will create a namespaced ArgoCD deployment in this namespace.
+The Paas operator
-  The PaaS operator creates a bootstrap application which points to the root folder (.) of main branch of the ssh://git@github.com/belastingdienst/my-paas-repo.git repo.
+  creates a bootstrap application which points to the root folder (`.`) of main
+  branch of the `ssh://git@github.com/belastingdienst/my-paas-repo.git` repository.
-- a namespace called my-paas-grafana linked to the my-paas-grafana ClusterResourceQuota.
+- a namespace called `my-paas-grafana` linked to the `my-paas-grafana` `ClusterResourceQuota`;
-  The applicationset has an extra entry for the namespace so that the cluster wide ArgoCD will create a grafana deployment in this namespace.
+  The `applicationset` has an extra entry for the namespace so that the cluster-wide
+  ArgoCD will create a grafana deployment in this namespace.